Werner Gößling

-Werner Gustav Rudolf Gößling (17 January 1898 – 8 September 1992) was a German conductor, Choir director, composer and university lecturer.
-He was chief conductor of the Philharmonisches Staatsorchester Halle and the Robert Franz Singakademie in Halle.
+Werner Gustav Rudolf Gößling (17 January 1898 – 8 September 1992) was a German conductor, choir director, composer and university lecturer.
+He was the chief conductor of the Philharmonisches Staatsorchester Halle and the Robert Franz Singakademie in Halle.
 In 1951, he was appointed General Music Director.
 From 1956 to 1958, he built up the first Chinese symphony orchestra in the European style.

 Life

 Gößling was as the son of Eduard Gößling and his wife Elisabeth Schrader in Westphalia.
 In Bielefeld, he attended the humanistic grammar school.
 During the First World War, he served as a naval cadet in the Imperial Navy.

-Gößling enrolled at the Ludwig Maximilian University of Munich to study philosophy in 1919.
+Gößling enrolled at the Ludwig-Maximilians-Universität München (LMU Munich) to study philosophy in 1919.
 Later, he probably studied art history, philosophy and German literature in Heidelberg.
 In 1920, he went to Berlin, where he started to study music.
 At the Humboldt University of Berlin, he attended lectures by the musicologists Johannes Wolf and Max Friedlaender.
 At the same time, he studied at the Stern Conservatory, where he was trained as Kapellmeister by Karl Schröder II, James Kwast and Wilhelm Klatte.
 Klatte introduced him to the music of Johann Sebastian Bach.
 Furthermore, Alexander von Fielitz, Friedrich Koch and Nikolaus Rothmühl were among his teachers.
 In addition, Siegfried Ochs trained him as a choir director.

 In 1922/23, Gößling became a solo répétiteur at the Mecklenburgisches Staatstheater Schwerin.
 From 1923 to 1925, he worked as Kapellmeister and choral conductor at the Theater am Kohlenmarkt in the Free City of Danzig.
 In 1926, he moved to the Nationaltheater Mannheim, where he worked mainly as a choir conductor among others the Lehrergesangsverein Mannheim-Ludwigshafen was active.
 In Mannheim, he learned a lot from the guest conductors Wilhelm Furtwängler, Richard Strauss and Hans Pfitzner.

 In 1929, Hermann Abendroth brought him to Cologne.
 He was repertoire bandmaster and 1st choir director at the Opera there.
 At the Gürzenich Orchestra Cologne, he appeared in the seasons 1929/30 and 1930/31 under general music director Eugen Szenkar as theatre bandmaster.
 In addition, he became director of the opera school at the Hochschule für Musik und Tanz Köln, which he was instrumental in designing.